 • Reviewing, with the management, the statement of uses / application of funds raised through an issue (public issue, rights issue, preferential issue etc.), the statement of funds utilised for the purposes other than those stated in the offer document / prospectus / notice and the report submitted by the monitoring agency monitoring the utilisation of proceeds of a public or rights issue and making appropriate recommendations to the Board to take up steps in this matter.

-• Review and monitor the auditor's independence and performance and effectiveness of audit process.
+• Reviewing and monitoring the auditor's independence and performance and effectiveness of audit process.

 • Approval or any subsequent modification of transactions of the Company with related parties.